yuliyagryniv/sml209-18/index.md

 In February 1794, the three coloured flag became the national emblem of France.
 </p>
 <p>
-  For more information regarding the french flag, click <a href="https://www.france-pub.com/flag.php"> here</a>, from where the above data has been sourced.
+  For more information regarding the French flag, click <a href="https://www.france-pub.com/flag.php"> here</a>, from where the above data has been sourced.
   </p>
 <hr>
 <h2>Famous French Landmarks</h2>